Mass-radius relation, moment of inertia, and tidal love numbers of anisotropic neutron stars in f (R,T) gravity: Introduction

 The study of NSs with a realistic EoS in MG is essential.
 Moreover, the pressure of nuclear matter inside them is generally not isotropic.
 Accordingly, considering the effect anitropy on the features of NSs will make the theoretical investigation becomes more viable and convincing.
 In this research, we investigate the properties of anisotropic NSs in $f(R,T)$ gravity with two equations of state namely quantum hadrodynamics (QHD) \citep{lopes2020role} and BPS+$\beta$ EoS\citep{whittenbury2015hadrons,whittenbury2014quark,whittenbury2016hybrid}.
 In the QHD model, baryons are fundamental degrees of freedom where their interractions are considered via meson exchange.
 Meanwhile, $\mathrm{BPS}+\beta$ framework contains low and high density EoS called BPS (crust part) \citep{baym1971ground} and $\beta-\mathrm{stable}$ (core part) derived from a Hartree-Fock of the Quark-Meson Coupling model.

 Initially, $f(R,T)$ model was proposed by Harko et al. \citep{harko2011f} as a generalization of $f(R)$ gravity.
 They aim to involve the coupling between geometry and matter represented by Ricci scalar $R$ and the trace of energy-momentum tensor $T$, respectively.
+This model has also been applied to investigate the gravitational signature of black holes using nonlinear electrodynamics \citep{araujo2025gravitational}.
 We consider the simplest $f(R,T)$ theory i.e. $f(R,T)=R+2\beta T$ where $\beta$ is a free parameter.
-Such $f(R,T)$ model has been studied to examine equilibrium configuration of compact stars \citep{das2016compact,deb2018strange,biswas2021anisotropic}.
+Such $f(R,T)$ model has been studied to examine equilibrium configuration of compact stars \citep{das2016compact,deb2018strange,biswas2021anisotropic,pappas2022extended}.
 The moment of inertia and TLNs of NSs has also been investigated in Ref.\citep{pretel2022moment,murshid2024neutron}.
 Additionally, we use anisotropic model proposed by Horvat et al. \citep{horvat2010radial} which is given by $\sigma=2\alpha m p_{r}/r$.
 The free parameter $\alpha$ denotes the anisotropic strength.

 In this work, we calculate the static mass of NSs and use two constraints from GW170817 $\left(1.36-2.26\right)M_{\odot}$ and GW190814 $\left(2.50-2.67\right)M_{\odot}$\citep{abbott2017gw170817,harry2020gw190814}.
+We also consider additional constraints from GW170817 namely the excluded areas in $M$ vs $r$ plane for NSs and the allowed radii for NSs with mass $1.4 M_{\odot}$ and $2.0 M_{\odot}$ \citep{bauswein2017neutron,altiparmak2022sound}.
 Then, we examine the moment of inertia by taking slowly rotation limit of NSs' metric.
-To examine the viability, we use employ the constraint from Landry et al.\citep{landry2020nonparametric}.
+To examine viability, we employ the constraint from Landry et al.\citep{landry2020nonparametric}.
 Moreover, we calculate the TLNs and tidal deformability of NSs using metric perturbation.
 We provide constraints of the tidal deformability of the binary NSs merger GW170817 \citep{abbott2017gw170817,abbott2018gw170817}.
-The tidal deformability of a NS with mass of $M=1.4 M_{\odot}$ constrained to be $580<\Lambda_{1.4}<800$.
+The tidal deformability of a NS with mass of $M=1.4 M_{\odot}$ is constrained to be $580<\Lambda_{1.4}<800$.
+The numerical computations in this research are conducted using the CompactObject package from Huang et al\citep{huang2024compactobject}.